 In the first reading, the prophet Isaiah, in a text understood by the first Christians as reflecting the suffering of the Christ, underlines that he has offered his back to those who struck him; his cheeks to those who tore at his beards; and did not cover his face against insults and spittle; and that his only hope is in God's help.
 These descriptions of the situation of the 'servant of Yahweh' suit the experience of many immigrants.
 In quiet agony many offer their backs, cheeks and faces as they suffer racial abuse and injustice in different settings and contexts of their life experiences in this country.
-It is not uncommon, for example, to come across stories where immigrants relate their experiences of their skin colour; when out of prejudice they are made to be the first suspect in a crime investigation or pulled to the road side by the police on suspicion drug dealing because their car looks expensive.
+It is not uncommon, for example, to come across stories where immigrants relate their experiences of times when they have to accept a lower job in spite of having a higher qualification because of their skin colour; when out of prejudice they are made to be the first suspect in a crime investigation or pulled to the road side by the police on suspicion drug dealing because their car looks expensive.
 Although we have moved a long way from the days of 'No dogs...
 No blacks...
 No Irish...,' there is still a lot to do to achieve full integration and acceptance of immigrants into the British community.
 But who is to do it?